windup/windup-openshift/README.md

    1. choose `rhamt-web-console` deployment page
    1. select `Actions` => `Edit` from the top right button (ref.)
    ![screenshot_action_edit](https://user-images.githubusercontent.com/7288588/39518963-2cfb1030-4e05-11e8-9c6b-a8d071d4fc3b.png)
-   1. tick the `Deploy images from an image stream tag` box and select the values for the `Image Stream Tag` comboboxes selecting your project's name as `Namespace`, `windup-web-openshift` for `Image Stream` and `latest` for `Tag`
+   1. check the `Deploy images from an image stream tag` box and select the values for the `Image Stream Tag` comboboxes selecting your project's name as `Namespace`, `windup-web-openshift` for `Image Stream` and `latest` for `Tag`
    ![screenshot_imagestream](https://user-images.githubusercontent.com/7288588/39518990-49f385fa-4e05-11e8-9a80-d04992f90f0c.png)
    1. push the `Save` button at the bottom of the page
    1. repeat these steps for `rhamt-web-console-executor` deployment using `windup-web-openshift-messaging-executor` as `Image Stream` combox value

-Now your deployments are using the Docker images you have built locally on your machine and, whenever you update these images, new deployments will be triggered automatically.
+Now your deployments are using the Docker images you have built locally on your machine and, whenever you update these images, new deployments will be triggered automatically when `docker push` command executes.

 If you need more informations about how to interact with the CDK OpenShift Docker registry, please refer to the [Accessing the OpenShift Docker Registry](https://docs.openshift.org/latest/minishift/openshift/openshift-docker-registry.html) guide.